ebmakerlabs/toolkit/README.md

 [WhisperSystems RedPhone](https://whispersystems.org/) gives you the opportunity to use end-to-end encryption for your calls, but functions just like you're used to.

+Phil Zimmermann is working on the [Blackphone](https://www.blackphone.ch/) - not available right now, still collects some of the metadata that other phones do, but offers secure calls and text messages.

 ## Phone-based Instant Messaging and Chat ##

 [WhisperSystems TextSecure](https://whispersystems.org/) encrypts your text messages as they come in and on your phone.
 It's almost identical to the normal text messaging application, and is just as easy to use, but requires a password to access.
 If you lose your phone, your text messages remain encrypted.